Polymer/polymer-cli/README.md

     $ polymer build --entrypoint index.html --shell src/my-app/my-app.html

-Use `index.html` as the entryopint, or read from `polymer.json`:
+Use `index.html` as the entrypoint, or read from `polymer.json`:

     $ polymer build

 `build` is opinionated and defaults to a good build for app-shell apps.
 It writes the built output to `build/bundled` and `build/unbundled` folders.
-Both outputs have been run though HTML, JS and CSS optimizers, and have a Service Worked generated for them.
+Both outputs have been run though HTML, JS and CSS optimizers, and have a Service Worker generated for them.
 The bundled folder contains the application files process by Vulcanize, Polymer's HTML bundler, for optimal loading via HTTP/1.
 The unbundled folder is optimized for HTTP/2 + Push.

 While the build command should support most projects, some users will need greater control over their build pipeline.
 If that's you, check out the [polymer-build](https://github.com/Polymer/polymer-build) library.
-Polymer-build can be called and customized programatically, giving you much greater control than the CLI can provide.
+Polymer-build can be called and customized programmatically, giving you much greater control than the CLI can provide.
 Visit the repo for usage information and examples.

 ### serve